jellydn/blog/posts/til-20-how-to-fix-unsupported-scan-storing-driver.value-type-uint8-into-type.md

 ---
-date: 10/20/2021 12:01 PM +0800
+date: '10/20/2021 12:01 PM +0800'
 tag:
     - go
     - sqlx
 author: Dung Huynh
-hero_image: '/static/til.jpeg'
+hero_image: /static/til.jpeg
-title:
+title: >-
-    '#TIL 20 - How to fix unsupported Scan, storing driver.Value type []uint8 into
+    #TIL 20 - How to fix unsupported Scan, storing driver.Value type []uint8 into
-    type'
+    type
-description:
+description: This is common issue with sqlx and how to use custom Scan to fix this error
-    This is common issue with sqlx and how to use custom Scan to fix this error
+_template: post
 ---

 # What